Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 -   The central support team of LUMI is also **relatively small compared to the nature of LUMI** with its many different partitions and storage services and the expected number of projects and users.
-    Support from users coming in via the national channels will rely a lot on efforts from **local organisations** also. **So we must set up a system so that they can support their users without breaking things on LUMI, and to work with restricted rights.** And in fact, LUMI User Support team members also have very limited additional rights on the machine compared to regular users or support people from the local organisations.
+    Support for users coming in via the national channels will rely a lot on efforts from **local organisations** also. **So we must set up a system so that they can support their users without breaking things on LUMI, and to work with restricted rights.** And in fact, LUMI User Support team members also have very limited additional rights on the machine compared to regular users or support people from the local organisations.